-If you plan to climb the tower, it takes 30 minutes or less to get to the top.
+If you plan to climb the tower, it takes about 30 minutes to get to the top.

 During peak season, purchase your tickets in advance.
 This allows you to schedule a designated time and avoid waiting in line.
 If you do not have pre-purchased tickets, you run the risk of not being able to climb the tower on the day of your visit.

 Tickets to climb the tower cost 18 € per person.
 You can purchase tickets 20 days before your visit.
 For more information, check out the official website, which also includes a link to the online ticket center.

 Children under 8 years old are not allowed to climb the tower.

 If tickets are sold out for your travel date, you can join one of these skip-the-line tours.